Larry Zarra, Artisan Woodturner

 For most of my woodturning career, I was making shavings nights and weekends, working around a day job and raising a family.

-I am a recently retired earth scientist who worked in petroleum exploration and applied research.
-Now I can turn wood every day.
+I am a retired earth scientist who worked in petroleum exploration and applied research.
+Now I get to turn wood every day.

 Note: All photography is my work unless otherwise credited.